Until recently, I didn’t know that superheroes are real. But now I have proof.

 Superheroes come in all shapes and sizes.

 I believe one of the things that makes them so special, is that they can pass as regular people.
-They do not wear their hero clothing to the office, to the store, to the job.
+They do not wear their hero clothing to the office, to the store, or to the laundry.
 This understatement of their abilities I find encouraging and uplifting.

 The cool things about these superheroes are that they look like everyone else.